PHILOSOPHY OF SCHOOL HEALTH SERVICES

 1. Every child is entitled to educational opportunities which will allow each to reach full potential as an individual and to prepare him or her for responsibility as a citizen.

-2. Every child is entitled to a level of health which permits maximum utilization of educational opportunities.
+2. Every child is entitled to a level of health that permits maximum utilization of educational opportunities.

 3. The school health program should be consistent with the philosophy and objectives of the school.

 4. The school health program through the components of health service, health education, and concern for the environment, provides knowledge and understanding on which to base decisions for the promotion and protection of individual, family, and community health.

 5. Parents have the basic responsibility for the health of their children.

 6. The school health program activities exist to assist parents in carrying out their responsibilities.

 7. The school health program should incorporate the tenets of The Whole School, Whole Community, Whole Child (WSCC) model, which focuses its attention on the child, emphasizes a school-wide approach, and acknowledges learning, health, and the school as being a part and reflection of the local community.